Tarleton State plays host to crime novelist

 “You have to go out and find the information.
 But, once you sit down and start the writing, because it’s book length, that’s when I have to start thinking more like a novelist in putting the story together, and having a story arc because you can’t just have 300 pages of news stories.
 You have to have more flow and rhythm and tempo to it than a newspaper story might.”

 Blood Aces tells the story of Benny Binion, the Texas man who paved the way for the Las Vegas poker scene.
 A fearless, crafty, and limitless man, Binion came from “nothing, or the nearest thing to it,” according to Swanson.
 From his humble beginnings, he thought and fought his way through early 1900s Texas to become one of the most infamous, yet loved, gangsters in the gambling scene and Texas history.
+This man is a gambling icon.
+He really did make poker popular in Texas.
+His actions have led to so many physical and online casinos being opened.
+Currently, a lot of people seem to prefer to use online casinos.
+They just visit best-casino.net and they can visit those casinos that are recommended.
+Without Benny Binion, many people wouldn’t be able to play poker.
 He had several friends in the mob world and in law enforcement, allowing him to keep his business running and keep others in check, even if that meant murder.
+It’s somewhat shocking to think that Benny had to engage in heinous acts in order to keep his poker games alive, especially now considering you can read something similar to this article on ABC Money and find out that many people over the globe are looking to poker and other gambling games as a form of side-income to help them make ends meet.
+Clearly not in the way that Benny did, but it can be appreciated how in this day and age, people find that sites like mega888 can get them the positive results they so want.

 Swanson’s book provides a unique look at Binion’s work and personal life unobtainable anywhere else.
 The research and time spent preparing this looking glass into the world of Benny Binion are seen clearly with the packed-in facts and stories inside this book’s covers.